orstavik/JoiEvents/docs/1b_EventLoop/11_Pattern_ToggleRace2.md

 Here we use the `EventRoadMap.UNPREVENTABLES` map to enable developers to automatically queue `toggleTick` callbacks before any other racing events by only specifying the `raceEvents` attribute as a string, whose value is the name of the triggering event whose cascading events we wish to race.

+In addition, we would like to reuse the `toggleTick` task to be more efficient.
+We therefore add a `reuse(newCb, raceEvents)` to our `toggleTick` task object.
+Although as efficient as it can be, to make and discard multiple `toggleTick` tasks would be inefficient.
+Thus, we need to make a mechanism to reuse a `toggleTick` task when necessary.

 ```javascript
 const EventRoadMap = {
   UNPREVENTABLES: {